Save money on your taxes with this fuel allowance method

 Here is an example of some math:

-The mileage deduction that could have been taken here in the year 2016 would be $54.00 for a hundred mile trip.
+The mileage deduction that could have been taken here in the year 2016 it is $54.00 for a hundred mile trip.

 Ok let's extrapolate - Every month the person drives 1000 business miles.
 That is roughly 250 miles a week.